fedecan-ca/fedecan.ca/docs/guide/get-started.md

     darkImageUrl="/img/guide/getting-started/getting_started-old_media-dark.png"
 />

-As the user base of individual platforms grew, it became a **problem** with how much power the platforms had.
+As the userbase of individual platforms grew, it became a **problem** with how much power the platforms had.
 It became very difficult to leave them, or for better alternatives to compete.

 It has gotten to the point where a few companies have a near-monopoly on social media, and your online experience along with it.